Political leanings: Conservative

 As of Sept.
 30, the group had raised nearly $62 million in the 2020 election cycle.

 Its independent expenditures — spending for or against identified candidates, without coordination with candidates or parties — totaled about $53 million as of Oct.
 20. Club for Growth Action has spent most of that on House races.
 But it also has spent nearly $10 million against Democratic presidential nominee Joe Biden and $1.6 million against Democratic Sen. Doug Jones of Alabama.

-As for its contributions, more than half of the Club for Growth Action’s money thus far in the 2020 cycle has come from three donors.
-Richard Uihlein, the chief executive officer of Uline, a shipping, packaging and industrial supplies company, gave the PAC $2.5 million in May.
-The two other major donors are Jeff Yass, cofounder of the financial firm Susquehanna International, who has donated $1.7 million, and Virginia James, a conservative investor and former spouse of Club for Growth co-founder and stockbroker Richard Gilder.
+As for its contributions, more than half of the Club for Growth Action’s money thus far in the 2020 cycle has come from a single donor: Richard Uihlein, the chief executive officer of Uline, a shipping, packaging and industrial supplies company.
+Uihlein, so far, has donated $12.5 million to the PAC.
+Other major donors include Jeff Yass, cofounder of the financial firm Susquehanna International, who has donated $1.7 million, and Virginia James, a conservative investor and former spouse of Club for Growth co-founder and stockbroker Richard Gilder.
 They have donated $2 million and $1 million to the PAC, respectively.

 In the 2018 cycle, Club for Growth Action spent $19.6 million.
 The PAC spent $1.2 million in the Texas senatorial race against O’Rourke, who lost in his bid to unseat Cruz.
 The group also spent more than $1.1 million to defeat Republican candidate Russell “Russ” Fagg in the Montana Senate Republican primary.